yanandcoffee/life-themes/README.md

 Life Themes
 ====

 This is a repo of themes for [Life](https://github.com/cheeaun/life).
+Demo them at [http://kaizora.github.io/life-themes/](http://kaizora.github.io/life-themes/).

 Use, share, get inspired, create your own, and share back!